- Define and describe developmentally appropriate materials.

 When it comes to selecting materials for infants and toddlers, be sure to:

-- Talk to a trainer, coach or supervisor about materials that are most appropriate for your learning space.
+- Talk to a trainer, coach, or administrator about materials that are most appropriate for your learning space.

 - Offer materials that challenge infants and toddlers but are not so complex they cause frustration.

-- Change materials in response to infants’ and toddlers’ growth and development.
+- Change materials in response to infants’ and toddlers’ interest, ability, growth, and development.

 - Include duplicates of favorite items.